 Made with all the classic mojito ingredients, with two simple swaps, these Rhubarb Mojitos are simple to make.

-To get the full recipe for these mojitos, sign up in the graphic just below here!
+To get the full recipe for these mojitos, sign up in the form just below!

 These 3 Non-Dessert Rhubarb Recipes will help you feel like a pro in the kitchen, but don’t worry, none of them are difficult to make.
 To watch me make each of the recipes, head on over to Instagram and watch the video on my IGTV channel which is called FreshFoodBites.